As to be published in Trends Magazine on May 30, 2019.

-“It is all about having a digital concept vision, but combining it with building a digital change organisation is at least as important.
+“It is all about having a digital concept vision, but combining it with building a digital change organization is at least as important.
 In other words: you need an optimal combination of the digital factor and the human factor.
 And we have noticed that the latter is extremely important.
 This is because we see greater chances of success, and of succeeding more quickly, among customers who pay sufficient attention to it.
 So you might well call it the crucial success factor for a sustainable digital transformation.”

 But what does ‘the human factor’ actually mean?

-“We see it as a twofold issue at bluecrux.
+“We see it as a twofold issue at Bluecrux.
 On the one hand, it has to do with the impact that all the employees in a company have on the success of digital transformation.
 That mainly means the acceptance of change and the way it is presented.
 A few important elements from our project methodology that anticipate this are, for example, the creation of a positive ‘sense of urgency’, the right content at the right time and personal impact assessments, as well as a strong communication plan.”

 “On the other hand, it also has to do with transitioning to 4.0 concepts and new profiles: who is the operator of the future?
 Do we need a data scientist in every department?
 How important are data analytics skills?
 And how do we incorporate these capability demands into our transformation journey?”

-So how can bluecrux companies provide practical help within this digital transformation?
+So how can Bluecrux companies provide practical help within this digital transformation?

-“Many companies ask themselves how they can embed digital transformation in their organisation.
+“Many companies ask themselves how they can embed digital transformation in their organization.
 That is exactly why we have developed our own change method, MountK.
 It adds pragmatic steps to general business transformation processes to guarantee that they will be embedded and accepted.
 We see a direct link between this and successful transformations!”